openhive-network/HAfAH/README.md

 7. global and static variable are written in upper case without prefixes __GLOBAL_VARIABLE_NAME__
 8. templete attributes use CamelCase started with underscore and lower case  _templeteAttribute
 9. file and directory names with snake_case: my_file.cpp

+## posql extension based on sql script
+If there is a need to create psql extension ( to use CREATE EXTENSION psql command ) a cmake macro isa added:
+`ADD_PSQL_EXTENSION` with parameters:
+- NAME - name of extension, in current source directory file <name>.control (see https://www.postgresql.org/docs/10/extend-extensions.html#id-1.8.3.18.11 )
+- SOURCES - list of sql scripts, the order of the files is important since the are compiled into one sql script

+The macro creates a new target extension.<name_of_extension>.
+The command 'make extension.<name_of_extension>' will create an psql extension in `${CMAKE_BINARY_DIR}/extensions/<name>`.
+To install the extension please execute 'make install'.

+Warning: Make install will install all already builded project items, to install only one of them please build it in separated build directory with making the only one target, for example: `make extension.hive_fork; make install;`

 # Known problems